mattermost/mattermost-plugin-ai/README.md

 ## Background

 The Mattermost AI Copilot Plugin adds functionality for local (self-hosted) and third-party (vendor-hosted) LLMs within Mattermost v9.6 and above.
-Visit the [Usage](docs/usage.md) page to learn about potential AI workflows with this Mattermost integration.

 This plugin is currently experimental.

 Contributions and suggestions are welcome.
 See the [Contributing](#contributing) section for more details!

 Join the discussion in the [~AI-Exchange channel](https://community.mattermost.com/core/channels/ai-exchange) and explore the [Discourse forum](https://forum.mattermost.com/c/openops-ai/40). 💬